 The chemistry department offers a program of study leading to certification as a chemist by the American Chemical Society Committee on Professional Training and designed to develop critical thinking, problem solving, and communication skills.
 Many graduates continue their education in graduate or professional school and become chemists, teachers, doctors, lawyers, biochemists, pharmacists, veterinarians, engineers, and business people.

 The chemistry program requires a sequence of courses.
-The 100-level courses introduce first-year students to the discipline and serve as prerequisites for foundational courses and in-depth elective courses.
+The 100-level courses introduce first-year students to the discipline and serve as prerequisites for future foundational and elective courses.

 N O T E

-Students interested in earning an ACS certified degree are required to take either Chemical Research I and II or Advanced Integrated Lab, and three additional electives from the in-depth course listing.
-Students interested in graduate school in chemistry are strongly advised to take Organic Chemistry II (CHM 221); Physical Chemistry II (CHM 306); and Instrumental Analysis (CHM 380) as their three electives and are, in addition, encouraged to consider additional mathematics courses such as Iintroduction to Discrete Mathematics (MAT 140); Calculus III (MAT 211); Linear Algebra (MAT 230); and Ordinary Differential Equations (MAT 305).
-Students enrolled in Chemical Research I (CHM 498) must enroll in Chemical Research II (CHM 499).
+Students interested in earning an ACS certified degree are required to take either Chemical Research I or Advanced Integrated Lab, and three additional electives from the in-depth course listing.
+Students interested in graduate school in chemistry are strongly advised to take Organic Chemistry II (CHM 221); Physical Chemistry II (CHM 306); and Chemical Research (CHM 498) as three of their electives and are, in addition, encouraged to consider additional mathematics courses such as Introduction to Discrete Mathematics (MAT 140); Calculus III (MAT 211); Linear Algebra (MAT 230); and Ordinary Differential Equations (MAT 305).

-Students interested in earning a non-ACS certified degree are required to take three in-depth elective courses.
-Possible ways to satisfy the requirement are as follows:
+Students interested in earning a non-ACS certified degree are required to take three departmental elective courses.

-This curriculum allows students to concentrate in certain areas, such as biochemistry and environmental chemistry, by selecting courses dealing with the areas of interest.
+This curriculum allows students to concentrate in certain areas, such as biochemistry, by selecting courses dealing with the areas of interest.
 For example, students who wish to emphasize biochemistry in preparation for graduate study should complete:

 RECOMMENDED SEQUENCE OF STUDY